dagu-org/dagu/README.md

 ## <a name='Runningasadaemon'></a>**Running as a daemon**

-The easiest way to make sure the process is always running is to use the script like the following:
+The easiest way to make sure the process is always running on your system is to create the script below and execute it every minute using cron (you don't need `root` account in this way):

 ```bash
 #!/bin/bash